team-rocket-we-are-blasting-of-again/exam-prebuilt-images/README.md

+# Prebuilt Images

+This repository contains a collection of images used for our project, it contains integration specific things such as a kafka connect image, as well as monitoring solutions such as prometheous and grafana

-# Microservice Monitoring
+## Microservice Monitoring

-This repository contains the images required for monitoring specific services.
+This section is about the requirements for monitoring specific services.
 Each service has to emit prometheus data, which these containers would then listen on.

-## About
+### About

 We want to monitor how the specific services are doing, such as cpu usage.
 For this we use prometheus to store all the metrics about our services, and then create a grafana instance which uses the prometheus data to show the data in a dashboard.